 4) Ineffective Dosages

 Some products with open formulas and effective ingredients have weak or ineffective dosages.
 For example, take a look at products that include Bacopa, which may be the most effective ingredient for improving memory.
-You may see an extract with something like 20% bacoside, or an amount of around 100 mg.
-But it appears that most studies supporting notable improvement to memory have used much higher dosages, around 300 mg of 50% bacoside extract.
+You may see a dosage around 100 mg for an extract standardized to something like 20% bacoside, which would provide 20 mg of bacoside.
+But studies supporting notable improvement to memory have used much higher dosages or more concentrated extracts, providing at least 120 mg bacoside.
 Don't expect results that match clinical studies if you don't use a dosage that matches those clinical studies.

 5) Expensive Products

 Most products with open formulas and effective ingredients at effective dosages are far more expensive than buying their ingredients individually.
 It's shocking actually, to look at the prices people are paying for some of these products.
-For example, Avanse Lumonol, Nootroo, Opti-Nutra Mind Lab Pro, and Q Sciences Q96 sell for at least twice the amount you'd probably pay to buy their ingredients on Amazon.
+For example, Avanse Lumonol, Nootroo, and Opti-Nutra Mind Lab Pro sell for at least twice the amount you'd probably pay to buy their ingredients on Amazon.
 Unless money is no object for you, look for better value.

 6) Inconvenient Stacks